centre-for-humanities-computing/art-multimodal-benchmark/README.md

 │   ├── subclassification_conf_matrices/ # confusion matric plots for subclassification task
 │   ├── subclassification_reports/       # classification reports for subclassification task
 │   ├── test_augmentation_results/       # classification reports for data augmentation classification task
-│   └── wikidata_clf_results/            # results from wikidata classification
+│   ├── segmentations/                   # .csv scripts with segmentation results metadata │   └── wikidata_clf_results/            # results from wikidata classification
 │
 ├── .env                                 # contains HuggingFace token (currently empty, needs to be specified by the user) ├── all_models.txt                       # list of embedding models used for this project
-├── extract_embeddings_wikidata.sh       # run embeddings_wikidata.py with specified list of models
+├── extract_embeddings.sh                # run script to extract embeddings for dataset with specified list of models ├── README.md
-├── README.md
 ├── requirements.txt                     # Python dependencies
 ├── run_augmentations.sh                 # runs extract_augmented_embeddings.py and classify_augmentations.py to extract augmented embeddings and classify them